Benkan of Emperor Kōmei: Description

 The crown measures 20.5 cm in length, 19.5 cm in width, and 37.5 cm in height.
-The materials used are copper, thin silk (ra), brocade, crystal, and glass, while the manufacturing process includes forging and gilding.
+Its materials include copper, gilding, thin silk (ra), brocade, crystal, and glass.
+Its techniques include forging and gilding.

-A gilt-bronze crown called an (押鬘, oshikazura) is placed around a rounded black cap called a (巾子, koji).
-A thin band of metal fittings is attached to the lower part of the oshikazura.
-The material and design of the metal fittings are brocade with a check design woven into it, and on the top and bottom of the metal fittings are a series of small dots arranged in a thin line.
+The crown has a rounded black silk cap called a (巾子, koji).
+Around this inner cap is an openwork outer crown called an (押鬘, oshikazura).
+The lower part of the oshikazura is covered with brocade woven in a checkered design, and narrow metal bands decorated with bead-like motifs are attached along its upper and lower edges.

-The upper part of the oshikazura is openwork with a floral and arabesque design.
-The openwork is decorated in places with three-dimensional floral ornaments of six-petaled flowers with a colored glass bead in the center.
+The upper part of the oshikazura is made of openwork metal with floral and arabesque designs.
+It is decorated in places with three-dimensional six-petaled floral ornaments, each with a colored glass bead set in the center.

-At the top of the crown is a rectangular board called a (冕板, benban) with a gilt-bronze frame covered with black thin silk (ra).
-In the center of the benban is an ornament consisting of a flame and a crystal ball, and in front is a gilt-bronze rod with a sun-shaped ornament at the end, which contains a carved three-legged crow (Yatagarasu).
-Below the sun-shaped ornament is an ornament of auspicious clouds (瑞雲, zuiun).
-Around the four sides of the benban are (立玉, tatetama) ornaments of gilt-bronze stems with petals inlaid with colored beads at the tips and in the middle.
-The sides of the benban are divided into three sections, each section containing two gilt-bronze flower ornaments with five petals stacked on top of each other.
+At the top of the crown is a rectangular board called a (冕板, benban), made of a gilt-copper frame covered with black thin silk (ra).
+In the center of the benban is a flaming jewel ornament consisting of flames and a crystal jewel.
+In front of it stands a gilt-copper rod supporting a sun-shaped ornament, within which a three-legged crow (Yatagarasu) is carved.
+Below the sun-shaped ornament is an ornament in the form of auspicious clouds (瑞雲, zuiun).

+Around the four sides of the benban are (立玉, tatetama) ornaments, consisting of gilt-copper stems with petal-shaped fittings inlaid with colored beads.
+The sides of the benban are divided into three sections, each of which contains two superimposed five-petaled gilt-copper floral ornaments.